-Our technology specialist areas are in intellectural property, data protection, GDPR and cybercrime; advising on IT outsourcing agreements, software development and right across the sciences spectrum.
+We are specialist technology lawyers.
+Our technology specialist areas are in intellectual property, data protection, GDPR and cybercrime; advising on IT outsourcing agreements, software development and right across the sciences spectrum.
 From medical devices to pharmaceuticals, with expertise in biotechnology and notably the law applicable to gene therapies.
 Our work in these fields is often transactional, with deal types including joint ventures, M&A, private equity and fundraising

 IT Services & Networks

 We advise on the procurement of IT and communications services, acting for both customers and suppliers.
 We are particularly experienced in advising suppliers on the roll out of ICT services to new territories, in the EU and elsewhere, and on the accompanying regulatory issues.

 A very large element of our work covers data protection and information law and the related legal issues.

 Cyber security is a business-critical risk and the potential loss of personal data is a major component of this.
 We help clients prepare for and deal with these risks, the aftermath and the steps required to minimise its impact and comply with the data protection legislation.

 We understand the distinctive nature of the legal and commercial issues that determine success in the biotech industry and our work in the field covers diverse technologies especially those with medical and agricultural applications including gene therapies and biofuels.
 We act for University spin-outs, academic institutions and multinational corporations within the sector and our work includes advising and negotiating agreements covering commercial and research collaborations as well as IP licensing and enforcement.